-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-The radiators are of an older type.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
-The central heating boiler is located in a position that some heating engineers may be reluctant to service or maintain.
+Heating and hot wat er Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by an OFTEC oil registered engineer on an annual basis to ensure their safe and efficient operation.
+The central heating boiler is located in a position below the garden decking that some heating engineers may be reluctant to service or maintain.
 Health and Safety guidance for trades and professional practice is constantly changing and there is a possibility that future changes could hinder or prevent on- going maintenance/servicing.